-Exemptions from the meal plan requirement are based on Sodexo's ability to meet the dietary needs of each student.
+Commuters who are SNAP participants, older than 25, or serve as a primary caregiver for children under 18 who live in the same home have the option of petitioning to reduce the required plan.
+Other exemptions from the meal plan requirement are based on Sodexo's ability to meet the dietary needs of each student.
 All efforts will be made to accommodate dietary restrictions and should be discussed with the General Manager so we can understand the nature of needs.
-Schedule conflicts are almost never grounds for an exemption.
 Students wanting to petition the meal plan requirement must complete a meal plan accommodation form.
-These forms can be obtained from the Officer of Student of Affairs.
-The accommodation request is reviewed by the Compliance Officer in coordination with the Sodexo General Manager.
+These forms can be obtained from the Office of Student of Affairs.
+The accommodation request is reviewed by the Director of Student Rights and Responsibilities in coordination with the Sodexo General Manager.
 If a waiver of the meal plan requirement is granted, a prorated refund will be given based on the number of calendar days attended until the date the petition is approved.
 No refund is granted after 60 percent of the term has passed.
-Petitions are only accepted through the first two weeks of classes.

-Warner Cash is available to all students.
-Warner Cash can be used to purchase meals and a-la-cart items from the dining hall and any item from the Tabor Grind Coffee Shop.
+Flex dollars are available to all students.
+Flex dollars can be used to purchase meals and a-la-cart items from the dining hall and any item from the Tabor Grind Coffee Shop.

-- For \$25 dollars purchased, student shall receive \$30 in Warner Cash - For \$50 dollars purchased, student shall receive \$60 in Warner Cash - For \$100 dollars purchased, student shall receive \$120 in Warner Cash - For \$74.50 dollars purchased, students shall receive 12 Meals to be used in the dining hall for breakfast, brunch, lunch, and dinners.
+- For \$25 dollars purchased, student shall receive \$30 in flex dollars - For \$50 dollars purchased, student shall receive \$60 in flex dollars - For \$100 dollars purchased, student shall receive \$120 in flex dollars